Why you should build distributed teams

 In an office-based model, you lose good people because they need to move away.
 They may want to move somewhere they can afford a home, be closer to family, or their spouse may get a job elsewhere.
 If you open the door to remote work, those people can still work for you, potentially saving you from losing a key employee.

 Whether it’s a personal medical issue, a family matter, or something else, allowing employees the flexibility to go remote can help retain key employees who would otherwise need to leave.
 Best of all, this retention has its own savings attached to it when you consider the cost of recruiting, interviewing, and hiring someone to fill their shoes.

 A distributed company can also be that bit leaner than their competitors.
 There are no overheads such as office rent, electricity costs, furniture, or even water coolers or snacks to pay for.
 Sure, there are extra travel costs if we want to get together in person, but it's a lot more cost efficient than the traditional in-office working model and we are in control of when and where we meet.

 You might be wondering this whole concept of working remotely is easier said than done.
 How can you build a team culture where team members are scattered across different cities?
 What are the hiring criteria?
-Our Empathy building in remote teams workshop is designed to help organisations promote personal development, inclusion, and emotional intelligence, within a remote and distributed work context.
-In addition, our Engineering better hiring practices workshop will provide you with the background and tools to hire talents and build a diverse inclusive team.
+Our Building inclusive teams workshop is designed to help organisations promote personal development, inclusion, and emotional intelligence, within a remote and distributed work context.